Anti-GBM disease - Pauci-immune glomerulonephritis

 Type II: Due to immune complexes deposited in glomeruli.

 Type III: Without deposits of immunoglobulins or complement in glomeruli: pauci-immune.
-This group has been subdivided in: associated to antineutrophil cytoplasmic antibodies (ANCAs): Wegener’s granulomatosis, microscopic polyangiitis, and Churg-Strauss syndrome; and not associated to ANCAs (idiopathic crescentic GN).
+This group has been subdivided in: associated to antineutrophil cytoplasmic antibodies (ANCA): microscopic polyangiitis, granulomatosis with polyangiitis (Wegener), eosinophilic granulomatosis with polyangiitis (Churg–Strauss), or renal-limited vasculitis; and not associated to ANCA (idiopathic crescentic GN).

-A fourth type has been proposed for those cases in which coexistence of anti-GBM disease and ANCAs-associated GN is documented.
-These types clearly are differentiated in all texts of the matter, nevertheless, the denomination: type I, type II and type III is used for few authors.
+A fourth type has been proposed for those cases in which coexistence of anti-GBM disease and ANCA-associated GN is documented.
+These types clearly are differentiated in all texts of the matter, nevertheless, the denomination: type I, type II and type III is not very used in histopathological diagnosis.

 In 2010 an international working group of renal pathologists proposed a new histopathological classification that is based on glomerular pathology: